Sports Premium Funding

 - All children benefit regardless of sporting ability

-• Children are given the opportunity to compete in tournaments with other schools
+• Children are given the opportunity to compete in tournaments within school and other schools

 • Staff have access to training opportunities and continued professional development